Workshop on the Art of Prose for advanced learners

 Sessions: The workshop will be intensive.
 The sessions will take place in a total of four days, two weekends: April 21 – 22 and May 12 – 13, 2018.

 *Please note that these weekends are not contiguous, as there are intermediate days to allow preparation.
 Each session will last five hours in total, with breaks in between.

-Selection of participants: The selection of participants will be made by the workshop coordinator, author Stratis Haviaras.
+Selection of participants: The selection of participants is made by the workshop coordinator, author Stratis Haviaras.

-Announcement of results: All interested applicants will be notified by the CHS GR via email.
-Successful candidates will also be notified via telephone in late March.
+Announcement of results: All interested applicants are notified by the CHS GR via email.
+Successful candidates are also notified via telephone in late March.